Award Winning Bathroom Remodel Design Company

 BUILD INTERNAL STORAGE

-Shelves and bulky vanities limit space in a bathroom and can also be easily bumped.
-Worse, people may try to grab onto unstable shelves if they lose their balance.
+Shelves and bulky vanities limit bathroom space and can be easily bumped.
+Worse, people may try grabbing unstable ledges if they lose their balance.
 When designing your new universal bathroom, look for ways to build internal storage.
 This may include building niches into the wall or adding a towel closet.

 These are only some of the many ways Kaminskiy Design and Remodeling can turn your full or half bathroom into a universal bathroom.
-We would be happy to discuss your needs further and build you a beautiful bathroom that will be welcoming, safe, and convenient to use for all your family and friends.
+We would be happy to discuss your needs further and build you a beautiful, welcoming, safe, and convenient bathroom for all your family and friends.